What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

 \subsection{Anomaly Due to Semantic Category}

 The second type of critical scene components worth noticing is objects or regions that have never been seen before.
-It is commonly believed that instead of being overconfident to approximate them to a known category, identifying these deviations as anomalies is more reliable \cite{chan2021segmentmeifyoucan}.
+It is commonly believed that, instead of being overconfident in approximating them to a known category, identifying these deviations as anomalies is more reliable \cite{chan2021segmentmeifyoucan}.
 In this context, the task named \textit{anomaly segmentation} is proposed.